Startr/WEB-Sage.Education-docs/docs/tutorials/integrations/amazon-bedrock.md

 ---

-# Integrating Open-WebUI with Amazon Bedrock
+# Integrating sage-open-webui with Amazon Bedrock

-In this tutorial, we'll explore one of the most common and popular approaches to integrate Open-WebUI with Amazon Bedrock.
+In this tutorial, we'll explore one of the most common and popular approaches to integrate sage-open-webui with Amazon Bedrock.

 ## Prerequisites